 As part of their role in payment processing, Stripe.js and the mobile SDKs provide advanced fraud detection by looking at signals about both device characteristics and user activity indicators that help distinguish between legitimate and fraudulent transactions.
 These signals are highly indicative of fraud, and power Stripe’s fraud prevention systems, such as Radar.
 The signals are transmitted to Stripe’s backend by periodically making requests to the

 Our goal is to maximize payments from legitimate customers while minimizing fraud.
 Fraud can be one of the most challenging aspects of running an online business.
 Even businesses that don’t typically see significant amounts of fraud can see sudden, unexpected, and costly attacks.
-Stripe prevents more than $500 million in payment fraud for Stripe businesses every month.
-To do that, we collect and analyze information that helps us identify bad actors and bots, including both transactional data (such as amount, customer shipping address, date, etc.) and advanced fraud detection signals (device and activity signals).
+Stripe prevents more than 500 million USD in payment fraud for Stripe businesses every month.
+To do that, we collect and analyze information that helps us identify bad actors and bots, including both transactional data (such as amount, customer shipping address, date, and so on) and advanced fraud detection signals (device and activity signals).

 Types of signals